 When I was raising my children, I wasn’t surrounded by very many women who supported each other.
 I was surrounded by people with old-school ideas about what a woman’s role should be.
 There wasn’t anybody saying, “Yes.
 Go to school.
 Get your degree.
 You can do it!”
-Instead, it was all about sabotage and undermining.

-I was always treated as her equal – introducing me as her colleague, instead of her secretary.
+I was always treated as her equal – introducing me as her colleague instead of her secretary.
 And she provided me with opportunities that other secretaries weren’t privileged to.
 To this day, I consider her my mentor.

 It Takes A Village

 What I realized working for Gloria is that “It takes a village” to create successful women.
 No woman is an island.
 As women, we need to support each other if we are ever going to break barriers.
 It’s so important to surround yourself with a strong tribe of women who believe in you and will be there in good times, and bad.
 For richer or poorer.
 In sickness and in health.
-Who have seen you at your worst, and love you still.
+Who have seen you at your worst and love you still.
 Who will cheer you on when you’ve hit those milestones, and be there when you need a shoulder to cry on, or just to hang out and laugh out loud.

 You Don’t Have to Go It Alone

-Another lesson I learned from Gloria: I didn’t have to go it alone.
+Another lesson I learned from Gloria: I don’t have to go it alone.
 It’s okay to ask for help.
 It’s important to rely on your support system to get through the hard times – and it doesn’t mean you’re weak, quite the contrary.
 It takes a strong woman to ask for help.
 You’d be amazed at how much help is really out there . . . all you have to do is ask.
 Author Louise Bernikow says:

 Female friendships that work are relationships in which women help each other to belong to themselves.